 The observatory is actually split into two sites, a short walk apart—one devoted to astronomy, the other to the study of time.
 The enchanting Peter Harrison Planetarium is London's only planetarium, its bronze-clad turret glinting in the sun.
 Shows on black holes and how to interpret the night sky are enthralling and enlightening.
 Even better for kids are the high-technology rooms of the Astronomy Centre, where space exploration is brought to life through cutting-edge interactive programs and fascinating exhibits—including the chance to touch a 4.5-billion-year-old meteorite.

 Across the way is Flamsteed House, designed by Christopher Wren in 1675 for John Flamsteed, the first Royal Astronomer.
-A climb to the top of the house reveals a 28-inch telescope,
+A climb to the top of the house reveals a 28-inch telescope, built

-The Time Ball atop Flamsteed House is one of the world's earliest time signals.
+The Time Ball atop Flamsteed House is one of the world's earliest public time signals.
 Each day at 12:55, it rises halfway up its mast.
 At 12:58 it rises all the way to the top, and at 1 exactly, the ball falls.